South Bank London

 The Garden Museum explores and celebrates British gardens and gardening through its permanent collection, temporary exhibitions and a lush courtyard garden designed by famed garden designer Dan Pearson OBE.

 The museum is housed in the deconsecrated St Mary-at-Lambeth church.
-The present church building dates back to medieval times with a church tower built in 1377, although the site itself dates back even further, with the first church built on this site by Edward the Confessor's sister Goda in 1062.
+The present church building dates back to medieval times with a church tower built in 1377, although the site itself dates back even further, as the first church on this site was built by Edward the Confessor's sister Goda in 1062.

 Events at Garden Museum

-The museum runs a busy programme of regular events including impressive art exhibitions devoted to the work of famous British artists who made flora and gardens a focus of their works.
+The museum runs a busy programme of regular events, including impressive art exhibitions devoted to the work of famous British artists who made flora and gardens a focus of their works.
 Previous exhibitions have featured the works of influential artists including Lucian Freud, Deborah Bell, Cedric Morris, Frank Walter and Jeane Cooke.
+Entrance to these exhibitions is included in the museum ticket price.

 Also, look out for talks and lectures by prominent gardeners and garden designers, life drawing classes, cookery masterclasses, plant fairs and hands-on gardening-themed craft activities for kids.